Lemon and White Chocolate Chip Cookies

-December weekend baking is sorted with these festive, easy, and sweet homemade lemon and white chocolate chips cookies.
-Each bite is slightly crisp on the edges but soft and gooey in the center.
+December weekend baking is sorted with these easy, festive lemon and white chocolate chip cookies.
+Each bite is slightly crispt on the edges but soft and gooey in the centre.

 - No lemons?
-Try with another citrus instead.
-Use oranges, clementines, mandarins or satsumas.
+Use oranges, clementines, mandarins or satsumas instead.

 - No light brown soft sugar?
-Us coconut sugar or muscovado sugar instead.
+Use coconut sugar or muscovado sugar instead.

 Prep time: 15 minutes

 Total time: 25 minutes

 1 tbsp Lemon juice

 150 g Unsalted butter / Vegan butter

 70 g Caster sugar